 Everyone in the hospital will know what I need to do, right?

 Probably not.
 Hospitals are large, complex organizations.
 Some people will know that you are coming and what you will be doing, but others won’t.
 Some will remember groups from previous and be very happy to see you.
 Regardless, it is absolutely critical that you introduce yourself and properly explain your reason for being there to everyone that you meet.
 You should expect to have to do this repeatedly.
 Often, these are great opportunities to ask about that person’s background and purpose in the hospital.
 You may start a lifelong friendship this way!
 It is also an excellent opportunity to practice local language skills, which usually impress hospital staff.

 Everyone does not speak English in the hospitals where you are going.
 You may find a few people who do, but very few.
 In Africa, more English is spoken, but your success depends on your mastery of introductory Swahili, or Kinyarwanda and French.
 You are genuinely expected to learn a substantial amount of the local language and use it.
 Some people find it quite advantageous to start studying as soon as they are accepted into the program.
-This is especially important for programs located in Spanish-speaking countries, where English is rarely spoken.
+This is especially important for programs located in Spanish-speaking countries, where English is rarely (if at all) spoken.
 Often your level of enjoyment of the summer and your acceptance at the hospital will depend on your mastery of the local language.
 Note: English is widely spoken in Uganda and the program includes several short lectures on the local language.

 My living conditions will be pretty close to what I'm used to, right?

 No (depending on where you're coming from, of course).
-Living and working in the developing world is quite difficult.
-You should expect to find significant challenges in the simple tasks of your daily living (including such basics as drinking water, bathing and going to the bathroom) and at work.
+Living and working in the developing world can be quite difficult.
+You should expect to find significant challenges in the simple tasks of your daily living (including such basics as laundry, bathing, and communication) and at work.
 You should also be prepared to use public transportation.
-Temperatures above 100°F/37°C in some areas of the hospital are not unusual in many settings, while at night temperatures can drop drastically, especially during our winter program in Nepal.
-Buildings and homestays rarely have climate control (i.e. air conditioning or heating).
+Temperatures above 100°F/37°C in some areas of the hospital are not unusual in many settings, while at night temperatures can drop drastically.
+Buildings and student accommodation rarely have climate control (i.e. air conditioning or heating).